alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 But automated tools can't always run that JavaScript, so they only capture the low-res image.

 The [*`<picture>` tag*][picture_tag] allows pages to specify multiple versions of an image.
-Here are two examples:
+For example:

 *   A page could send a high-res image to laptops and tablets, and a low-res images to phones.
     This is more efficient; you're not sending an unnecessarily large image to a small screen.
 *   A page could send different images depending on your colour scheme.
     You could see a graph on a white background if you use light mode, or on a black background if you use dark mode.

-If you preserve this page, which images should you get?
+If you preserve a page, which images should you get?
 All of them?
 Just one?
 If so, which one?
-For my personal archive, I just saved the highest resolution copy of each image, but I'm not sure that's the best answer in every case.
+For my personal archive, I always saved the highest resolution copy of each image, but I'm not sure that's the best answer in every case.

 On the modern web, pages may not look the same for everyone -- different people can see different things.
 When you're preserving a page, you need to decide which version of it you want to save.